Fee Remission Explained

 (ii) for the storage of medical equipment for the use of the disabled person, or

-(iii) to provide necessary accommodation or facility that could not be used by the disabled person.
+(iii) to provide necessary accommodation (bedroom) or facility (bathroom) that could not be used by the disabled person.

 Note: ‘disabled person’ means a person who is within any of the descriptions of persons to whom Section 29(1) of the National Assistance Act 1948, as extended by virtue of Section 8(2) of the Mental Health Act 1959, applied but disregarding the amendments made by paragraph 11 of Schedule 13 to the Children Act 1989.
 The words in section 8(2) of the Mental Health Act 1959 which extend the meaning of disabled person in section 29(1) of the National Assistance Act 1948, are prospectively repealed by the National Health Service and Community Care Act 1990, section 66(2), Schedule 10, as from a day to be appointed